akashgoyal119/Blockchain_Final_Project/README.md

 c) Docker Images

-* magic_power:infinity image was zipped and uploaded to the directory "/stage/MPCS56600/jaeyeun"
+* cahuanger/magic_power:infinity image was zipped and uploaded to the directory "/stage/MPCS56600/jaeyeun"

 * You can both download and unzip the files or just download it from dockerHub.